-Pricing and other market drivers can have a significant impact on the value of these financial assets and the financial report.
-Accordingly, valuation of the investment portfolio was considered a key audit matter.
+Pricing, exchange rates and other market drivers can have a significant impact on the value of these financial assets and the financial report.
+Accordingly, valuation of investment portfolio was considered a key audit matter.

-We assessed the effectiveness of controls relating to the recognition and valuation of investments.
+WCM Quality Global Growth Fund's investment We assessed the effectiveness of controls relating portfolio as at 30 June 2020 includes listed to the recognition and valuation of investments.